Pike Creek Valley Running Club of Delaware

 exercises.
 Exercises should be done in the order of larger muscle groups to smaller.
 This type of

-training will involve the most muscle mass and raise metabolism more effectively.
+training will involve the most muscle mass and raise metabolism more effectively. - Time efficiency in the gym.

 Your workout should not take more than 45 minutes to an hour.